-We also find a large correlation between the unobserved heterogeneity components of promotion outcomes and response probabilities in Table 8.
-The correlation is positive and equal to 0.467.
-This means that, ceteris paribus, those who are more likely to be promoted are also more likely to remain in the sample.
+We now examine the correlation between the unobserved heterogeneity components of promotion outcomes and response.
+To interpret it, one should recall that our model assumes implicitly that the response probability is exogenous from the perspective of the executive but that the decision of the firm to report or not a particular individual may depend on the executive's heterogeneity.
+The estimate, found in Table 8, is positive and equal to 0.467.
+It is sizable and it generally indicates that those who are more likely to be promoted are also more likely to remain in the sample.